 Currencies: CDP can participate on loans in Euro, USD or other currency, subject to carrying out the appropriate preliminary checks.

-Economic Conditions: CDP publishes the indicative economic conditions applicable to standard operations with 100% SACE guarantee coverage, taking into account market levels and minimum reference rates and EU legislation.
+Financial Terms and Conditions: CDP publishes the indicative economic conditions applicable to standard operations with 100% SACE guarantee coverage, taking into account market levels and minimum reference rates and EU legislation.

 If the bank co-financing quota is equal to or greater than 25% of the transaction, CDP aligns with the economic conditions applied by the co-financiers.
 In other cases, CDP applies the current market economic conditions for the type of transaction, taking into account the EU legislation.